amalpmathews2003/amalpmathews2003/README.md

 - 💬 Ask me about Anything I will answer if i know

-- 2022 Goals: Explone , Experience and Expand
+- 2022 Goals: Explore , Experience and Expand

 - ⚡ Fun fact: I play Keyboard!!